 First, a note about Microsoft’s confusing branding: “Outlook on the web” refers to the web application used for accessing professional accounts hosted on an Exchange server.
 If the Exchange server is hosted by someone other than Microsoft, it is typically referred to as a “on-premises” Exchange server.
 If the Exchange server is hosted by Microsoft, it is typically referred to as “Exchange Online” or simply “Microsoft 365,” which, by the way, was recently rebranded from “Office 365,” (often shortened as “O365”).
 Outlook on the web does not refer to Outlook.com, which hosts personal outlook.com, hotmail.com, and msn.com accounts.
 Oh, and Outlook on the web used to be called Outlook Web App (OWA).
 Clear as mud? 😉

-As of September 2018, Outlook on the Web no longer allows connecting other accounts.
-You can read the Microsoft announcement here.
+As of September 2018, per this Microsoft announcement, Outlook on the Web no longer allows connecting other accounts.

 Outlook.com does allow you to add other accounts — BUT, adding another account will not add that account’s calendar to Outlook.com (this applies to both Microsoft and Google accounts).